 Grammarly used by over three million people, and it won an award for Best Online Grammar Checker in 2013.
-The program rates consistently high in reviews for its ability to help consumers improve their writing skills over time and work well for both, English novices, and experts.
+The program rates are consistently high in reviews for its ability to help consumers improve their writing skills over time and work well for both, English novices, and experts.
 But is this service worth the subscription fee?

 What is Grammarly and how does it work?
 Before considering a purchase, it’s best to figure out if the instant grammar checker program will function with your existing Internet setup.
 The site will work in a browser much like Google Docs or can be used as a Microsoft Word extension.
 Even if a writer doesn’t have access to the Internet or a word processor, they can use Grammarly as a word processor itself.

-The especially mobile writer who does not always works with the same equipment could save money on hardware by using Grammarly instead of overpaying for a certain browser or word processor.
+The especially mobile writer who does not always work with the same equipment could save money on hardware by using Grammarly instead of overpaying for a certain browser or word processor.